Programmers and Authors

 - Richard Geslot helped update/integrate Dave Brennan's MDL code into Wall Worm.

-- Fabian Groß of www.48Design.de for writing the PFM Exporter used in Sky Writer.
-That function greatly enhances the ease of using Sky Writer.
+- Fabian Groß of www.48Design.de for writing the original MAXScript PFM Exporter used in Sky Writer.
+That function greatly enhanced the ease of using Sky Writer before the native C++ PFM plugin was developed (and is still used in versions of Max before Max 2015).

 - Corey "MarioKart64" Nguyen for writing the SMD Importer that was originally in WW.
 Talk to MarioKart on Facebook.